-As result of the Company being resident in both Canada and the United States, withholding taxes of both Canada and the United States will be relevant to the Company's securityholders and could, in certain circumstances, result in double taxation to certain investors and other consequences.
+As result of the Company being resident in both Canada and the United States, withholding taxes of both Canada and the United States will be relevant to the Company's security holders and could, in certain circumstances, result in double taxation to certain investors and other consequences.

-If the Company is unable to access additional equity or debt financing at a reasonable cost, it could affect our ability to grow
+If the Company is unable to access additional equity or debt financing at a reasonable cost, it could affect our performance

-Given the sensitivity of capital markets worldwide, there is an increased risk that we may not be able to obtain additional equity or debt financing that it may require to consummate future acquisitions or to refinance its debt when it is due.
-While management believes that the Company possesses sufficient cash resources to execute the Company's business plan, an inability to access financing at a reasonable cost could affect its ability to grow.
+Given the sensitivity of capital markets worldwide, there is a risk that we may not be able to obtain additional equity or debt financing that we may require to consummate future acquisitions or to refinance its debt when it is due.
+While management believes that the Company possesses sufficient cash resources, access to capital markets and other liquidity sources, such as divestitures of non-core assets, to execute the Company's business plan, an inability to access financing at a reasonable cost could affect its ability to grow.
 If the realization of various risk factors results in poor financial performance it may make capital markets more difficult to access or closed completely to the Company for debt and equity financing and the Company could go out of business.